hasanalsharoh/SIMPApy/README.md

                             "TWA") # header title
 ```

-The could would show the figure below, which can be rotated and interacted with
+The code would show the figure below, which can be rotated and interacted with

 ![.](https://github.com/hasanalsharoh/SIMPApy/blob/main/images/3D_interactive_plot.png)